1. The Corning Museum of Glass

 Where to Eat

-The Cellar Breakfast: Poppleton Bakery.
+Breakfast: Poppleton Bakery.
 The mother-daughter duo behind this adorable bakery are known for their sweet and savory crepes, quiches, and scones baked fresh daily.

-Lunch: Fill up on homemade soups and sandwiches before indulging in a sweet treat at the Victorian-themed Old World Cafe and Ice Cream.
+Lunch: Fill up on homemade soups and sandwiches before indulging in a sweet treat at the Victorian-themed Old World Cafe and Ice Cream

 Dinner: Main street tapas and wine bar The Cellar has won a Wine Spectator Award of Excellence five years running.
 Choose from a menu of modern fusion and more than 100 wines available by the bottle.